chaport-com/ios-sdk/README.md

     }
   }

-  func chatDidPresent() {
+  /// Called when a chat widget is presented or embedded within a view func chatDidPresent() {
     print("Chat presented")
   }

-  func chatDidDismiss() {
+  /// Called when a chat widget is dismissed or removed from the view func chatDidDismiss() {
     print("Chat dismissed")
   }

-  func chatDidFail(error: Error) {
+  /// Called when SDK detects an error func chatDidFail(error: Error) {
     print("Chat error: \(error)")
   }

-  func unreadMessageDidChange(unreadInfo: ChaportUnreadMessageInfo) {
+  /// Called when unread message information changes func unreadMessageDidChange(unreadInfo: ChaportUnreadMessageInfo) {
     print("Unread message changed: \(unreadInfo)")
   }

-  func linkDidClick(url: URL) -> ChaportLinkAction {
+  /// Called when a user clicks an external link in chat, by default links are opened in external browser func linkDidClick(url: URL) -> ChaportLinkAction {
     print("Link clicked: \(url)")
     return .allow